daos-stack/daos/src/utils/ddb/README.md

-Unlike daos_engine, which initializes SPDK only once during the lifetime of the process, ddb allows the user to run multiple pool-lifecycle commands (`open`, `rm_pool`, `feature`, `dev_list`, `dev_replace`, `prov_mem`, `smd_sync`) in the same interactive or `-f` command-file session, each potentially triggering its own `vos_self_init()`/SPDK initialization.
-SPDK does not fully support being re-initialized within the same process: its re-init path only rescans the PCI bus and never rebuilds the DPDK memory/address-translation tables torn down by the previous `vos_self_fini()`.
-This is unsafe for any pool backed by an NVMe device (i.e. whose `db_path` has a `daos_nvme.conf`), with or without VMD.
-`smd_sync` is always treated as NVMe-backed, since its SPDK config comes from a separate `nvme_conf` argument rather than `db_path`.
+Unlike daos_engine, which initializes SPDK only once during the lifetime of the process, ddb allows the user to run multiple pool-lifecycle commands (`open`, `rm_pool`, `feature`, `dev_list`, `dev_replace`, `prov_mem`, `smd_sync`) in the same interactive session or by providing a sequence of commands via `-f`, each potentially triggering its own `vos_self_init()` and SPDK initialization.
+SPDK does not support being re-initialized within the same process: its re-init path only rescans the PCI bus and never rebuilds the DPDK memory/address-translation tables torn down by the previous `vos_self_fini()`.
+This is unsafe for any pool backed by an NVMe device (i.e. whose `db_path` has a `daos_nvme.conf`), with or without VMD. `smd_sync` is always treated as NVMe-backed, since its SPDK config comes from a separate `nvme_conf` argument rather than `db_path`.

 `src/utils/ddb/ddb_spdk_reinit_wa.c` enforces a "single SPDK/VOS init per process for NVMe-backed pools" rule to turn that unsafe sequence into a clean,